ens100/Learning-Clojure/README.md

 That being said, in the below I will include a daily post of what I learnt and what I did to learn it and for the next 5 weeks (and many many more weeks after that) I will be learning Clojure from the various means available.

-I am using this repository to track as a public record of my progress.

 It will be a tough journey I am sure, but hopefully will have some fun along the way.
 Just learning about GitHub has been fun so far

+## LearnInPublic

+I am using this repositoryas as a public record to track my progress and will be posting every day / every couple of days.

 Day(s) | Link | Comment
 ------------ | ------------- | -------------